Antisemitism: Racial antisemitism

 Racial antisemitism is prejudice against Jews as a racial/ethnic group, rather than Judaism as a religion.

 Racial antisemitism is the idea that the Jews are a distinct and inferior race compared to their host nations.
 In the late 19th century and early 20th century, it gained mainstream acceptance as part of the eugenics movement, which categorized non-Europeans as inferior.
 It more specifically claimed that Northern Europeans, or "Aryans", were superior.
 Racial antisemites saw the Jews as part of a Semitic race and emphasized their non-European origins and culture.
 They saw Jews as beyond redemption even if they converted to the majority religion.

 Racial antisemitism replaced the hatred of Judaism with the hatred of Jews as a group.
 In the context of the Industrial Revolution, following the Jewish Emancipation, Jews rapidly urbanized and experienced a period of greater social mobility.
 With the decreasing role of religion in public life tempering religious antisemitism, a combination of growing nationalism, the rise of eugenics, and resentment at the socio-economic success of the Jews led to the newer, and more virulent, racist antisemitism.

-According to William Nichols, religious antisemitism may be distinguished from modern antisemitism based on racial or ethnic grounds.
-"The dividing line was the possibility of effective conversion... a Jew ceased to be a Jew upon baptism."
-However, with racial antisemitism, "Now the assimilated Jew was still a Jew, even after baptism...
-From the Enlightenment onward, it is no longer possible to draw clear lines of distinction between religious and racial forms of hostility towards Jews...
-Once Jews have been emancipated and secular thinking makes its appearance, without leaving behind the old Christian hostility towards Jews, the new term antisemitism becomes almost unavoidable, even before explicitly racist doctrines appear."

 In the early 19th century, a number of laws enabling the emancipation of the Jews were enacted in Western European countries.
 The old laws restricting them to ghettos, as well as the many laws that limited their property rights, rights of worship and occupation, were rescinded.
 Despite this, traditional discrimination and hostility to Jews on religious grounds persisted and was supplemented by racial antisemitism, encouraged by the work of racial theorists such as Joseph Arthur de Gobineau and particularly his Essay on the Inequality of the Human Race of 1853–1855.
 Nationalist agendas based on ethnicity, known as ethnonationalism, usually excluded the Jews from the national community as an alien race.
 Allied to this were theories of Social Darwinism, which stressed a putative conflict between higher and lower races of human beings.
 Such theories, usually posited by northern Europeans, advocated the superiority of white Aryans to Semitic Jews.